AdityaPrasad275/mcqs/README.md

 # NCERT MCQ Generator MVP

-This project provides a simple web application to generate Multiple Choice Questions (MCQs) for NCERT topics using Google Gemini AI, and allows users to export these MCQs into a cleanly formatted Word (.docx) document.
+This project provides a simple web application to generate Multiple Choice Questions (MCQs) for NCERT topics using Google Gemini AI.
+Users can export these MCQs into a cleanly formatted Word (.docx) document (server-generated) or a structured PDF document (client-generated).

 ## Project Structure